 How coffee came to Germany

 The coffee plant reputedly originated in the Kaffa region of Ethiopia.
 A genius must have figured how to ferment, roast, grind and turn the seeds of that plant into a stimulating, hot beverage.
-Coffee spread across the growing Arab empire in middle ages and, as trade with northwest Europe expanded in the 16th and 17th century, the first coffee houses appeared first in Italy, then France and in 1673 and 1677 in Bremen and Hamburg, respectively.
+Coffee spread across the growing Arab empire in middle ages and, as trade with northwest Europe expanded in the sixteenth and seventeenth century, the first coffee houses appeared first in Italy, then France, and in 1673 and 1677 in Bremen and Hamburg, respectively.
 In fact, over the next three centuries, these two ports cities became European hubs for storing, processing and even de-caffeinating coffee beans from all over the world..

-The classic roots of Kaffeeklatsch
+The Golden Age of Kaffeeklatsch

 Klatsch in so many words